UNIT & DEPARTMENT: Student Community & Leadership Development

 • articulating their skills and experiences with confidence.
 Becoming YU includes regular meetings with your student employment supervisor/coach for reflecting on your progress and getting valuable feedback

 JOB DESCRIPTION: Lead Leadership Peer Educator & Programs Assistant will work directly with the Student Leadership and Development Coordinator to provide support for York’s leadership development programming.
 They will also act as a resource, mentor and support for the student staff team, and will assume additional responsibilities in the areas of project and administrative support, and team development.
+This position has a strong focus on equity and inclusion programming.

 - During the summer, work with Student Leadership & Development Coordinator to inventory, plan for, and develop programs, trainings, offerings and leadership workshops for the upcoming year.